hyperledger/fabric/docs/source/dev-setup/devenv.rst

     brew install git go jq softhsm
     brew cask install --appdir="/Applications" docker

-Docker Desktop must be launched after to complete it setup so be sure to open the application after installing it:
+Docker Desktop must be launched to complete the installation so be sure to open the application after installing it:

 ::